-Creve Coeur Basement Mold Removal Case Study
+Creve Coeur, Missouri Mold Removal Case Study

 We also can appreciate its memorable name which means “heartbreak” in French.
 But what we enjoy most about this area are the people who live here and have had great experiences with all of our customers in this area.

-About the mold removal job
+About the mold removal job:

 In what city, suburb or area did the mold job take place?

 It was a basement mold removal job in Creve Coeur, Missouri.